mongodb/specifications/source/transactions/transactions.rst

 8.  aggregate (including $lookup)

-    -  The $out stage is prohibited because it uses collection create and rename operations.
+    -  The ``$out`` stage is prohibited because it uses collection create and rename operations.
+The ``$merge`` stage may be prohibited for the same reason if the output collection does not already exist.

 9.  distinct